Criminal offences related to insolvency proceedings

 • major damage: damage amounting to at least CZK 10000000.

-Tip: You don’t have to be the perpetrator of the crime, or even plan it, and you may still be directly affected by the criminal proceedings.
+Tip: You don’t have to be the perpetrator of the crime, or even plan it, and you can still be directly affected by the criminal proceedings.
 All it takes is for someone to steal a bike of greater value and you are already part of it as a victim.
 While any role in the criminal process is unenviable, it is worthwhile for everyone involved to know the different stages of the process.

 Damage to the creditor